Dave Wilcox: Professional career

-Personal
+Personal life and death

-Born in the eastern Oregon city of Ontario, Wilcox had six sisters and one brother.
-Wilcox played high school football at nearby Vale Union High School.
-He lives in Junction City, near Eugene, where his sons Justin and Josh also played football for the Oregon Ducks.
-Justin Wilcox currently serves as the head coach for the California Golden Bears, a Pac-12 Conference foe of Oregon.
+Born in the eastern Oregon city of Ontario, Wilcox had six sisters and a brother, John.
+Dave Wilcox played high school football at nearby Vale Union High School.
+He lived in Junction City, near Eugene; his sons Justin and Josh also played football for the Oregon Ducks in Eugene.
+Justin Wilcox serves as the head coach for the California Golden Bears, a former Pac-12 Conference foe of Oregon.

+Wilcox died on April 19, 2023, at the age of 80, shortly after having undergone heart surgery.